Hengle/Tinkering-With-ProBulder/README.md

 # Tinkering-With-ProBulder
-This is my first time working with ProGrid and ProBuilder.
+This is my first time working with ProGrids and ProBuilder.
 Let's see how it compares to 3d modeling tools like Maya or Blender